Vivichanispoopyhead/Vivichanispoopyhead/README.md

 <br>

 > 🌸 *I'm Viraj — a CS student at LPU with a bad habit of distro-hopping and staying up way too late staring at terminal screens.
-I run half-marathons for fun, play Chopin at midnight, and think math puzzles are peak entertainment.
+I run half-marathons for fun, think math puzzles are peak entertainment, and play classical music to touch grass without leaving my room.
 Currently on a mission to break everything — legally, of course.*

 <br>